porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.examples.md

 thus have a minimum height of 24px to ensure visual alignment of the scroll indicators.

 The `p-scroller` only takes care of the horizontal alignment.
-Spacing and custom css properties must be handled by the consumer e.g. `white-space: nowrap` to avoid linebreaks inside the elements.
+Spacing and custom css properties must be handled by the consumer e.g. `white-space: nowrap` to avoid line breaks inside the elements.

 <Playground :markup="basicTagDismissibleMarkup" :config="config"></Playground>